Skimlinks Terms of Service

 The Publisher may not assign or otherwise transfer its rights and/or obligations under the Agreement, whether in whole or in part.

 15.1 Any notice under the Agreement shall be in writing and shall be made either via e-mail or certified mail to the other party’s registered office address.
 Notices sent by e-mail will be deemed effective 24 hours from the time of sending and notices sent by mail will be deemed effective 48 hours after posting.

-15.2 Skimlinks may disclose its relationship with the Publisher in its marketing material (including its website(s)) and in its operational relationship with Affiliate Networks and Merchants, including using for such purposes the Publisher’s name and trademarks.
+15.2 Skimlinks may disclose its relationship with the Publisher in its marketing material (including its website(s)) and in its operational relationship with Affiliate Networks, Merchants and Monetisation Partners, including using for such purposes the Publisher’s name and trademarks.